-Proposal 3: Ratify Selection of Independent Registered Public Accounting Firm The affirmative vote of a majority of the shares cast affirmatively or negatively for this proposal is required to ratify the selection of our independent registered public accounting firm.
+Proposal 2:The affirmative vote of a majority of the shares cast affirmatively or negatively for this proposal is required to ratify the selection of ourRatifyindependent registered public accounting firm.
 Abstentions will have no effect on the results of this vote.
-Brokerage firms have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
-If a broker does not exercise this authority, such broker non-votes will have no effect on the results of this vote.
-We are not required to obtain the approval of our stockholders to select our independent registered public accounting firm.
-However, if our stockholders do not ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for 2013, our Audit Committee of our Board of Directors will reconsider its selection.
+Brokerage firms haveSelection ofauthority to vote customers' unvoted shares held by the firms in street name on this proposal.
+If a broker does not exercise thisIndependentauthority, such broker non-votes will have no effect on the results of this vote.
+We are not required to obtain the approval of ourRegisteredstockholders to select our independent registered public accounting firm.
+However, if our stockholders do not ratify the selection ofPublicErnst & Young LLP as our independent registered public accounting firm for 2014, our Audit Committee of our Board of DirectorsAccountingWill reconsider its selection.

-Proposal 4: Approve an Advisory Vote on the Compensation of our Named Executive Officers The affirmative vote of a majority of the shares cast affirmatively or negatively for this proposal is required to approve, on an advisory basis, the compensation of our named executive officers, as described in this proxy statement.
-Abstentions will be treated as votes against this proposal.
-Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
+Proposal 3:The affirmative vote of a majority of the shares cast affirmatively or negatively for this proposal is required to approve, on anApprove anadvisory basis, the compensation of our named executive officers, as described in this proxy statement.
+Abstentions will have noAdvisory Voteeffect on the results of this vote.
+Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in streeton thename on this proposal.
 As a result, any shares not voted by a customer will be treated as a broker non-vote.
-Such broker non-votes will have no effect on the results of this vote.
+Such broker non-votesCompensationwill have no effect on the results of this vote.
 Although the advisory vote is non-binding, the Compensation Committee and the Board of Directors will review the voting results and take them into consideration when making future decisions regarding executive compensation.